The climate in

 March through

 September, with an average maximum UV index of 12.
-A UV Index reading of 11, and higher, represents an ultimate health vulnerability from unprotected exposure to Sun's UV rays for the average person.
+A UV Index of 11, and more, symbolizes an extreme health hazard from exposure to the Sun's UV rays for the ordinary person.

-Note: In May, an average UV index of 12 transforms into the following instructions:
+Note: In May, the maximum UV index of 12 translates into these guidelines: